coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/custom-post-widget/readme.txt

 Currently the shortcode function only outputs the post content of the content block, future support for displaying the title and/or the attached featured image is being considered.

+= I have a feature request =

+Please post your feature request on [the support forum](https://wordpress.org/support/plugin/custom-post-widget) These new features are on the to-do list:
+* Display the content block featured image when using the shortcode

 = How can I make advanced changes to the widget layout? =

 You can create your own widget template and upload this to your theme folder.
 See [this support topic](http://wordpress.org/support/topic/patch-custom-widget-frontends?replies=1) for more information about this feature.

+= Can I make the post type public?  =

+You can make the post type public by adding the following code to your theme's functions.php file:
+`function filter_content_block_init() {
+	$content_block_public = true;
+	return $content_block_public;
+}
+add_filter('content_block_post_type','filter_content_block_init');`

+Alternatively you can use [this third-party plugin](http://demomentsomtres.com/english/wordpress-plugins/demomentsomtres-wpbakery-visual-composer-custom-post-widget/).

 = Post ID's confuse me, can I use the post slug for embedding a content block? =